Firefall: Decline

 After two years of non-stop recording and touring, the band was burned out and their financial situation was unstable.
 During a tour of Japan in August 1979, Michael Clarke, because of his excessive drinking, missed gigs or showed up in no condition to play.
 The band resorted to hiring a German drummer, Dan Holsten, whose playing technique was similar to Clarke's, to sub.
 Holsten, who even looked a lot like Clarke, had played in several other bands in the Colorado area and caught the eye of Jock and Larry one night at a Colorado Springs bar.
 He became known as a reliable back-up drummer for tours and some studio work.

 Despite it all, Atlantic Records still expected a new album.
 The band recorded the album sporadically over a year.
 The Alberts were again brought in to produce the album.
 But the work once again required a second effort, which was produced by Kyle Lehning.
 The result, titled Undertow, was released in March 1980.
-Its would be the last album with the original lineup.
+It would be the last album with the original lineup.
 Upon completion of the album, Clarke and Mark Andes both left the band.
 Thirteen years later, in December 1993, Clarke died of alcoholism at his home in Treasure Island, Florida.

 Andes and Clarke were replaced by Kenny Loggins' former rhythm section, consisting of bassist George Hawkins and drummer Tris Imboden.
 With the two new players, the band recorded Clouds Across the Sun, which was released in December 1980, and spawned the early 1981 hit "Staying with It", which was done as a duet with singer Lisa Nemzo.
 Clouds saw Jock emerging more as a writer and singer and had the band moving more away from their "country rock" direction.